 Lord Mahavira, 24th Tirthankara

-At the turn of 20th century several rich merchants from the Jain community lived in Khichan.
-A leisurely stroll through the village lanes and by lanes reveals a number of abandoned or locked palatial havelis with intricate carvings on their facades.
+At the turn of the 20th century, several rich merchants from the Jain community lived in Khichan.
+A leisurely stroll through the village lanes and by-lanes reveals a number of abandoned or locked palatial havelis with intricate carvings on their facades.
 Their owners have however settled in distant Delhi, Chennai, Bangalore and Kolkata and come for their annual vacation during the chaumas (monsoon season) for a couple of months to connect with their roots.

 Khichan is a village located at Phalodi Tehsil of Jodhpur District at a distance of 7 km from Phalodi and 142 km from Jodhpur.
 Keep one full day from early hours (before sunrise to sunset).
 You can reach Khichan the night before and stay either at village (Kurja Resort) or at Phalodi (Remember: Phalodi is a dusty chaotic place on Bikaner – Jaisalmer Highway and staying options are basic).
 While at Khichan do contact Sevaram Mali (+91 9982372596) for the early morning spectacle and to listen his story of transformation and passion for birds.